vnatale52/Inventario_Division/WALKTHROUGH.md

 ✅ **Admin Interface**: Web UI for managing users
 ✅ **No Hardcoded Values**: All configuration in CSV files
-✅ **Secure**: JWT authentication, bcrypt passwords, role-based access control
+✅ **Secure**: JWT authentication, bcrypt passwords, role-based access control ✅ **Data Safe**: CSVs serve as initial seeds only; they do not overwrite production data.

 The system is now fully functional and ready for production use!